 Elementary students who have been assigned a detention will be escorted to detention by their homeroom teacher.
 Students will be required to complete a behavior reflection assignment.
 Once this reflection has been completed, students will complete supplemental written work assigned by the detention monitor.
 No electronic devices will be used during detention.
 If a student is in school on the day of the scheduled detention but does not attend the detention; they may receive a one-day, out-of-school suspension.
-If the student is absent from school on the day of detention, they will be assigned to attend the next detention.
-If a student misses school on the day of detention twice in a school year, the third time they miss they must have a doctor's note or they may receive a one-day-suspension.
+If the student is absent from school on the day of detention twice in a school year, the third time they miss they must have a doctor's note or they may receive a one-day-suspension.
 Elementary detention will last until 4:00.
 Parents are responsible for providing transportation at the end of detention.